 Nvidia's Bold Comments Send Quantum Stocks Tumbling!
-Is the Future Bleaker Than We Thought? - YaNoticias
+Is the Future Bleaker Than We Thought? - YANoticias

 ### Market Response to Huang’s Predictions

-On January 8, 2024, during a talk at CES, Huang indicated that “very useful quantum computers” may still be 15 to 30 years away from realization.
+On 8 January 2024, during a talk at CES, Huang indicated that “very useful quantum computers” may still be 15 to 30 years away from realisation.
 This assertion led to a dramatic market reaction, with companies like IonQ, Rigetti Computing, and D-Wave experiencing steep declines in their stock prices—over 40%, 45%, and 36%, respectively.
-Despite the current dip, D-Wave’s stock has impressively risen 600% year-over-year, showcasing its volatile nature.
+Despite the current dip, D-Wave’s stock has impressively risen 600% year-on-year, showcasing its volatile nature.

 ### Controversy and Counterarguments